What if you missed the call?

 In this community, the outdoor emergency alert sirens are only for U.S. Department of Energy emergencies.
 Therefore, the phone calls are the only way citizens can receive information about other emergencies.
 “One of the major issues that has come to light following the Sevier County wildfires is the importance of community notification of a pending emergency,” Oak Ridge Fire Department Chief Darryl Kerley told Oak Ridge Today.

 This case study demonstrates the importance of leveraging all available communication channels in a community, university, organization or industrial site’s emergency management infrastructure.
-This way, if one form of communication doesn’t reach someone or fails for some reason, other methods will be sent through at the same time.
+This way, if one form of communication doesn’t reach someone, other methods will be sent through at the same time.
 We live in a world of constant, ubiquitous communication, and the next generation of emergency management can now take advantage of numerous technologies to protect their people and assets.

 C-DAC’s Channel Options

 CentrAlert’s Crisis-Driven Alert & Control (C-DAC) includes hardware and software that can coordinate communication through literally any channel.
 Here are just a few: text messaging, call-out, radio, siren, cable cut-in, reader board, email, computer pop-ups, social media and public announcement systems.
 If one method of communication for some reason fails to reach any given individual, other channels can still get through.